Ep. #523: David Ropeik, Andrew Zimmern

 David, how are you?

-I'm sorry that I'm not there so that I could not shake hands with you in person, but
+I'm hinted that I'm not there so that I could not shake hands with you in person.

 Maybe this is a good time to do it, to set an example.

-We don't use the prefrontal cortex, the reasoning part of our.
+We don't use the prefrontal cortex, the reasoning part of our brain.
+Don't touch your head!
+Yeah, right.

 Wait.

-no no no the serious the serious point is and coronavirus is a great teaching moment for this
+The serious point is, and coronavirus is a great teaching moment for this.

-we are hardwired to use our emotions more than reason all the time but especially when it comes to keeping ourselves safe so what happens is we get one or two or three quick facts and we have to do this quick in case the threat is like right there, right?
+So, what happens is we get one or two or three quick facts, and we have to do this quick in case the threat is like right there, right?

 New is not knowing.